-Freckles are not the domain of lighter skinned individuals only; people of all skin tones have freckles and the can be a source of self-consciousness and considered unattractive.
+Freckles are not the domain of lighter-skinned individuals only; people of all skin tones have freckles and they can be a source of self-consciousness and considered unattractive.
 While there are many options for this type of skin pigmentation, learning how to remove freckles should begin with a thorough understanding of what causes them.

 While this is a comprehensive guide on how to remove freckles and includes information about all of the different types of freckles, it is by no means the most important informational resource.
 You can also find a plethora of information in the Skin Whitening Forever, which is more comprehensive and is a better place to start before making any decisions about procedures.

 What Causes Freckles?

 From a scientific perspective, freckles are different from moles and other skin pigmentation issues.
 Sometimes called “ephelides” by the scientific community, these areas are concentrated skin cells that are melanized.
 This means that they are more easily visible on people who have a light complexion but separates them from moles, which are increased melanin-producing cells.

 Like many other skin pigmentation disorders, the primary reason people develop freckles is due to the sunlight and ultraviolet ray exposure.
 Certain parts of the skin are more sensitive to this type of thing than others.
 The upper shoulders, face, and especially the nose are the most susceptible to freckles because they have more direct sunlight.

 Scientists have discovered that the primary reason why people have freckles (whether the sun is involved) is overstimulated melanocytes, which are in cells and increase melanin production.
 This is a commonly known problem and people who are susceptible to this are more likely to have problems with skin cancer and other skin disorders.